Nikenarra0816/Katalon-taskfinal-NikenArraIlmaAuliya/README.md

 ## **Test Case Overview**

-↪️ Create Category (Data Driven Testing)
+**Create Category (Data Driven Testing)**

-This test case will verify the functionality of creating categories in the app using data-driven testing.
+↪️ This test case will verify the functionality of creating categories in the app using data-driven testing.

-↪️ Edit Category
+**Edit Category**

-This test case will check if categories can be edited successfully.
+↪️ This test case will check if categories can be edited successfully.

-↪️ Create Todo (If Else Statement & Switch)
+**Create Todo (If Else Statement & Switch)**

-This test case checks if todos can be created with conditional logic using If Else statements and Switch.
+↪️ This test case checks if todos can be created with conditional logic using If Else statements and Switch.

 ## **Test Suite Overview**

-↪️Test Suite Create Category
+**Test Suite Create Category**

-A suite that runs the test case for creating categories with different sets of data.
+↪️ A suite that runs the test case for creating categories with different sets of data.

-↪️ Test Suite Edit Category
+**Test Suite Edit Category**

-A suite that runs the test case for editing categories.
+↪️ A suite that runs the test case for editing categories.

-↪️ Test Suite Create Todo
+**Test Suite Create Todo**

-A suite that runs the test case for creating todos with conditional logic.
+↪️ A suite that runs the test case for creating todos with conditional logic.

 ## Setting Up the Project